greg-raven/Impeachment-Chronicles/_posts/2023-06-22-fry-questions-durham.md

 Rough transcript:

 **Rep. Russell Fry (R-SC):** We are here today to provide transparency, finally, to the American people.
-Seven years ago, the FBI launched Crossfire Hurricane the left’s brazen attempt to keep Donald Trump out of the White House.
+Seven years ago, the FBI launched Crossfire Hurricane the left's brazen attempt to keep Donald Trump out of the White House.
 This federal investigation, funded by the Hillary Clinton campaign, caused Americans to believe that then-candidate Trump was colluding with Russia in order to win the 2016 presidential election.
 Mr. Durham has spent four years investigating this.
 480 witnesses, 6 million pages of documents, 190 subpoenas, and executing seven search warrants.
 Less than a month ago he completed this report that it instigated the baseless investigation and launched a partisan attack on President Trump despite having no true justification to do this.
 That was the FBI.
 Within three days of receiving the information from a diplomat in Australia the FBI opened a full-fledged investigation into the Trump campaign.
-So Mr. Durham let’s get into this.
+So Mr. Durham let's get into this.
 The FBI opened up Crossfire Hurricane without speaking to the people who provided the initial information is that true?

-**Special Counsel John Durham:** That’s correct.
+**Special Counsel John Durham:** That's correct.

 **Russell Fry:** The FBI opened Crossfire Hurricane on a Sunday, only three days after reviewing that information is that correct?

-**John Durham:** That’s correct.
+**John Durham:** That's correct.

 **Russell Fry:** So, just think about that for a moment.
 An investigation — a full investigation — to a presidential campaign over a weekend.
 Mr. Durham, the FBI opened Crossfire Hurricane without interviewing any of the essential witnesses is that true?

-**John Durham:** That’s true.
+**John Durham:** That's true.

 **Russell Fry:** And the FBI also opened up Crossfire Hurricane without using any of the standard analytical tools typically employed to evaluate that evidence is that true?

-**John Durham:** That’s true.
+**John Durham:** That's true.

 **Russell Fry:** So think about that.
 The FBI never talked to the people who gave them the intelligence information, they never examined their own witnesses, they never interviewed the witnesses, they never corroborated the dossier.
 Mr. Durham, if the FBI had done these things, if they had done their homework, would it have found that its own Russian experts had no information about President Trump being involved with Russian leadership or Russian intelligence officials?